mongodb/docs/source/includes/api/list-tables/restore-jobs/response-elements/cloud/http.rst

    * - ``clusterId``
      - string
-     - Unique identifier of the :term:`cluster` that the restore job represents.
-Returned if snapshot was from a replica set or :term:`sharded cluster`.
+     - Unique identifier of the :manual:`cluster </reference/glossary/#std-term-cluster>` that the restore job represents.
+Returned if snapshot was from a replica set or :manual:`sharded cluster </reference/glossary/#std-term-sharded-cluster>`.

    * - ``created``
      - string